alexjmiller5/BU-GCalSync/README.md

 8. When on the course schedule page, present button to export course schedule to Google Calendar
 9. Export to Google Calendar successfully!

 Features to add:
--Chrome extension should light up red when on a page that has a student link calendar -Button to export should only appear when on correct student link course schedule page
+-Chrome extension should light up red when on a page that has a student link calendar -Button to export should only appear when on correct student link course schedule page -Backend to obscure api keys
+-Add a nice icon for our extension (maybe from [here](https://www.flaticon.com/free-icons/library))

 ## Timeline